valence-dev/docs/utils/generic-props.md

 # Generic props

 ## `GenericProps`
 Every Valence component has these properties.
+Individual components may implement these props differently, and some may choose to entirely ignore the `children` prop.

 | Property | Type            | Description                               |
 |----------|-----------------|-------------------------------------------|